- Price: $3,295 for a queen before discounts

 — Codie M., verified buyer on 6/13/2024

 But the Helix Midnight Luxe also has a few negative reviews.
 Some customers said it errs softer than advertised, consistent with our testing results.
-Like a few customers, you might find it uncomfortable if you’re not accustomed to plusher mattresses.
+Like a few customers, you might find it uncomfortable if you’re not used to plusher mattresses.

 For more information, see our Helix Midnight Luxe review.